Yakir-Green/Guess-The-Number/README.md

 ## Description

-This is a game built in react native. in this simple game the user shall provide a number between 1-99 and then the computer will try to 'guess' his/her number. with each guess the user will tell if the 'guessed' number is bigger or smaller than the one he picked.
+This is a game built in react native.
+In this simple game the user shall provide a number between 1-99 and the computer will try to 'guess' it.
+With each guess the user shall tell if the 'guessed' number is bigger or smaller than the one he picked.

 ## Important Notes